More Than a Wife and a Mom: A Study of Mom Vlogging Practices in China: Findings from Interviews

+Recording life as new moms, from cooking to childrearing, was a common motivation for our participants to start their mom vlogging careers (N=4).
+Other motivations included relevant work experience (N=2), making money (N=3), and seeking identities and values (N=4).

+\textbf{Relevant Prior Working Experience.} Some participants' and/or their partners' relevant working experiences have enabled them to initiate and succeed in their vlogging careers.
+For example, P1 had been an E-commerce streamer on Taobao before she had a child.
+In another case, P2 was a teacher on maternity leave, who had strong presentation and communication skills.
+Her husband was a staff at Douyin who encouraged her to become a mom vlogger and provided her with inner insights.

+\textbf{Making Money.} The vloggers who had a relatively large fan base would advertise products on streaming platforms.
+Vloggers shared 10\% to 35\% of the profits (P1, P2) with the vendors who reached out to them.
+The platform would chip in and take 6\% (P1) or 2\% (P2) of their income, which was perceived as acceptable by them.
+P4 would further use live streaming to boost sales, since direct interactions with the audience would encourage them to buy more, according to her.
+P2 used fan chat groups on WeChat as an additional channel to sell products, provide customer services, and build a community.

-\paragraph{\textbf{Seeking a Larger World.}} Inevitably, stay-at-home moms can be cut off from the outside world and swamped by housework and family life.
-They often have the need to seek their identity other than that of a wife and a mom.
-In the process of becoming a mom vlogger, P4 has gained a sense of accomplishment and identity, \begin{quote} ``I just want to realize my ideal and value other than that of a good wife and a good mom.
-I need a source of spiritual sustenance other than my husband and kid.'' \end{quote} It was a similar case for P3.
-She told the authors that moms would find and encourage each other, \begin{quote} By being a vlogger, I'm not trapped in family anymore.
-Before, it seemed the only things in my life have been my husband and kid, and my dog.
-My world became smaller.
-Moms would search such a circle or group and encourage each other. \end{quote}
+\textbf{Community and Self-value.} Notably, all participants actively sought an online community to identify with and realize their values.
+For instance, P4 said, \textit{``I want to realize my true value other than being a good wife and mom.''} Similarly, P3 told us that moms would socialize with other moms to build a community and encourage each other, \textit{``By being a vlogger, I'm not trapped in the family anymore.
+Before, it seemed the only things in my life were my husband and my kid...
+Moms would look for such a group and encourage each other.''}